PNF I: Proprioceptive Neuromuscular Facilitation I

 Note: PNF I requires students to complete online videos before attending the classroom instruction.
 Approved CEUs for this course may vary depending on individual states' treatment of Online vs. Classroom Instruction.
 Before registering for a course you should verify approved CEUs with your state licensing board or association.
 State rules are subject to change.
 IPA courses are approved for the state in which the course is held.

 No food will be provided during PNFI courses.
-You are welcome to bring your own snacks if desired.
+We suggest you bring a water bottle and feel free to bring your own snacks.

 Each student is expected to complete required reading and video reviews prior to the classroom instruction and attend all hours of classroom instruction to receive a certificate of completion.
 Any exceptions to this policy must be pre-approved in writing by the Directors.